rodricios/crawl-to-the-future/crawlers/Crawling-Google/README.md

 Second, you'll have read in earlier additions of this README that I go further in the process, without realizing that the HTML tree I'm working with is wrong.
-I will leave the [incorrect steps further below](#incorrect-simple-select) in case it serves any education purpose.
+I will leave the [incorrect steps further below](#incorrect-simple-select) in case it serves any educational purpose.

 What I should have done, instead of copy & paste the user-agent from the S.O. post, was to